KumarRobotics/CoverageControl/doc/manual/algorithms.md

 		\frac{\partial \mathcal J(\mathcal P)}{\partial \mathbf p_i} = 2m_i (\mathbf p_i - \mathbf c_i)
 \f}

-The partial derivates vanish at the centroid of the Voronoi cell, i.e., \f$\mathbf p_i = \mathbf c_i\f$; thus, the centroid of the Voronoi cell is the local minimum of the objective function.
+The partial derivatives vanish at the centroid of the Voronoi cell, i.e., \f$\mathbf p_i = \mathbf c_i\f$; thus, the centroid of the Voronoi cell is the local minimum of the objective function.
 Hence, we can write a control law that drives the robot towards the centroid of the Voronoi cell as:
 \f{eqnarray*}{
         \mathbf u_i = \dot{\mathbf p}_i = -k (\mathbf p_i - \mathbf c_i).
 \f}
 Here, \f$k\f$ is a positive gain for the control law.
-The control law in has nice convergence properties; it is guaranteed to converge to a local minimum of the objective function.
+The control law has nice convergence properties; it is guaranteed to converge to a local minimum of the objective function.

 \note An abstract class \ref CoverageControl::AbstractController is provided, which can be used to implement different control algorithms.
 The class defines `GetActions()` and `ComputeActions()` methods as pure virtual functions.